yihao03/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Linking a parent to a child : `link`

+Links a parent to a student (child), establishing a parent-child relationship.

+Format: `link p/PARENT_NAME c/CHILD_NAME`

+* Both parent and child must already exist in the address book
+* The parent must have the role `parent` and the child must have the role `student`
+* Names are case-sensitive

+Examples:
+* `link p/John Doe c/Jane Doe` links parent John Doe to child Jane Doe

+### Listing children : `children`

+Lists all students, or lists children of a specific parent.

+Format: `children [n/PARENT_NAME]`

+* Without parameters, lists all students in the address book
+* With `n/PARENT_NAME`, lists only the children linked to that parent

+Examples:
+* `children` lists all students
+* `children n/John Doe` lists all children of John Doe

 ### Clearing all entries : `clear`

 Clears all entries from the address book.